MidnightRift/hifi/unpublishedScripts/marketplace/randomNumbers/readme.md

 ```

-This is an example of the numberServer.js Messagesreceived
+This is an example of the numberServer.js Messagesreceived.

 ```javascript
     Messages.messageReceived.connect(function (channel, message, senderID) {